Obesity in Italy: Tackling Obesity

 From 2000s to now, Italy has adopted policies and programs that have implemented many strategies to tackle the problem of obesity.
 Although there are significant differences between regions, all Italian regions have implemented at least one obesity-controlling intervention.

 Reports through the World Health Organization show that Italy, on the part of the government, has established many national testing systems for adults and children.
 Italy has implemented national health policies and prevention programmes to address adult and childhood obesity.
-According to the report on Italian policies, interventions and actions published by the World Health Organisation (WHO), the National Prevention Plan 2020 - 2025, Italy includes screening strategies for nutritional health, obesity prevention and public health for different age groups.
+According to the report on Italian policies, interventions and actions published by WHO, the National Prevention Plan 2020–2025, Italy includes screening strategies for nutritional health, obesity prevention and public health for different age groups.